johnny-hsiao/bucketdrop/README.md

 ```
 ```
--Register/sign in
+- Register/sign in
--Add bucket to start a new list
+- Add bucket to start a new list
--Add item to populate each bucket
+- Add item to populate each bucket
--Click on the buttons next to the items to edit, update and delete
+- Click on the buttons next to the items to edit, update and delete
 ```

 ### Tech stack

 ```
--Ruby with Sinatra
+- Ruby with Sinatra
--HTML5/CSS3
+- HTML5/CSS3
--Bootstrap
+- Bootstrap
--Sqlite3
+- Sqlite3
 ```